 The embedded article on the weaponization of sound and allegations of acoustic attacks at the U.S. Embassy in Havana is from the Fall 2017 edition of the AFIO’s Intelligencer: Journal of U.S. Intelligence Studies.
 Written by Mr. Gene Poteat, a distinguished and decorated intelligence officer, it is well worth a read.

-While Poteat is not scheduled to testify (he should be), this Wednesday at 2:00 p.m., Senators of the Senate Foreign Relations Committee were scheduled to question several career State Department officials about the alleged targeting of U.S. government personnel in Cuba.
-(Update: the hearing was postponed.
+While Poteat is not scheduled to testify (he should be), this Wednesday at 2:00 p.m., Senators of the Senate Foreign Relations Committee were expected to question several career State Department officials about the alleged targeting of U.S. government personnel in Cuba.
+(The hearing was postponed.
 Reason: Unknown).

 Also this week, the Journal of the American Medical Association (JAMA) was supposed to have published a study supposedly written by the University of Miami and University of Pennsylvania physicians who treated some of the injured Americans.
-As soon as the JAMA study is published, we’ll post a link to it on this site.
+As soon JAMA publishes the review, we’ll post a link to it on this site.

 An electrical engineer and physicist, Poteat knows more than a thing or two about what hostile governments such as Cuba are capable and willing to do to adversaries, especially those with diverging ideological points of view.
 Among the Poteat’s many accomplishments, throughout the Cold War Poteat managed the CIA’s worldwide network of monitoring sites.